kbremner/ViewUtils/README.md

 Why Not Use Hamcrest matchers?
 ---
 Currently it has been decided not to use the Hamcrest libraries, opting instead for a simpler `Requirement`-based approach.
-This makes it wasier to implement Requirements and means that Viewtils does not have that dependency on the Hamcrest libraries.
+This makes it easier to implement Requirements and means that Viewtils does not have that dependency on the Hamcrest libraries.

 Version
 ----